 Rocky looks at some of the aerial photos of the lava flow.
 He and the other geologists at the observatory use photos and GPS mapping aids to track the flow.
 It helps them warn the public if Kilauea decides to take out a neighborhood.
 Furthermore, geologists use lava descriptions, photo archives, and video images to predict future eruptions.
 It also helps them forecast the formation of new land.
 Rocky can never get over the fact that he watches new land being formed everyday.

 He grabs a sandwich and tries to talk Helen into having lunch with him.
 She grudgingly gives in.
 She can only fight his advances for so long.
-In an effort to win her love, Rocky chats with her about the radial pattern outward movement on the volcano that he recently found and the new K&E Rangermaster III the geology department acquired.
+In an effort to win her love, Rocky chats with her about the radial pattern outward movement on the volcano that he recently found and the new K&E Rangermaster III that the geology department acquired.
 She looks bored.

 "Thanks for a nice lunch," Rocky says, feeling dejected.
 Suddenly, the earth shakes under their feet and Helen falls conveniently into Rocky’s arms.